kdboudreau/cordova-biometrics/README.md

-# cordova app with biometrics
+# A Cordova App with Biometrics

-This is my cordova app.
+This is my cordova app!
 I will be able to login with biometrics.